mtds/pxe_srv/README.md

 }
 ```

-Once the node to be installed is able to contact PXEsrv, the process will proceed from there and it's up to the admins decide if an interactive installation or an automatic provisioning system should be started.
+Once the node to be installed is able to contact PXEsrv, the process will

-PXEsrv strives to follow the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle): do a single thing (provides network boot configurations) in the most simple possible way and leave the rest (installation, configuration, etc.) to other tools.

-## Configuration
+proceed from there and it's up to the admins decide if an interactive
+installation or an automatic provisioning system should be started.

+### PXESrv

 **Environment variables** for the PXESrv service daemon: